tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   associated with.
 The hierarchy container includes the following:

 >>
-- dependency-tunnels: a hierarchical TE Tunnel provisioned or to be provisioned in an immediately adjacent server layer a given client layer TE Tunnel depends on for multi-layer path computation.
+- dependency-tunnels: A set of hierarchical TE Tunnels provisioned or to be provisioned in the immediate lower layer that this TE tunnel depends on for multi-layer path computation.
 A dependency TE Tunnel is provisioned if and only if it is used (selected by path computation) at least by one client layer TE Tunnel.
 The TE link in the client layer network topology supported by a dependent TE Tunnel is dynamically created only when the dependency TE Tunnel is actually provisioned.

 >>
-- hierarchical-link: A YANG container that holds the identity of a hierarchical link (in client layer) that this tunnel is associated with.
-A hierarchical-link is by a node hosting the link and its source and destination link termination point identifiers.
+- hierarchical-link: A YANG container that holds the identity of the hierarchical link (in the client layer) that is supported by this TE Tunnel.
+  The endpoints of the hierarchical link are defined by TE tunnel source and destination node endpoints.
+The hierarchical link can be identified by its source and destination link termination point identifiers.

 #### TE Tunnel Paths